iotaledger/wallet.rs/bindings/java/examples/android-app/README.md

 ### Adding shared library
 For each target you enable in `build.gradle` `archTriplets` do the following:
-> Copy `$ANDROID_NDK_HOME/sources/cxx-stl/llvm-libc++/libs/ARCH/libc++_shared.so`
+> Copy `$ANDROID_NDK_HOME/sources/cxx-stl/llvm-libc++/libs/$TARGET/libc++_shared.so`
 > to `src/main/libs/ARCH/`

+`$TARGET` Should be replaced with each enabled `archTriplets` key. (options are armeabi-v7a, arm64-v8a, x86, x86_64)

+[TODO] Automated copy using cmake

+### Generating the java files
+In order to generate the Java files; we need to run manually cargo once.
+This step will require `cargo build --release --target=$TARGET` in `wallet.rs/bindings/java/native`.
+Replace `$TARGET` with one of the enabled targets inside `archTriplets`

 ### Cross compile note

+In order to build on windows, we need to add android triplets to our VCPKG.
+[TODO]

 Currently cross compiling has only worked on WSL/Linux.
-If you wish to use android studio in wondows, first make the binaries in WSL/Linux, then copy them over to `src/main/jniLibs/ARCH/`.
+If you wish to use android studio in wondows, first make the android target binaries in WSL/Linux, then copy them over to `src/main/jniLibs/$TARGET/`.
 Afterwards you need to comment out all `archTriplets` in `build.gradle`.
 You will still need to copy the `libc++_shared.so` from the step above for each ARCH

 ## Android studio

 Load the project under the `wallet.rs/bindings/java` folder in Android studio.

 Make sure you have an NDK and SDK: `file->Project Structure->SDK Location`.
-If the NDK location is marked grey, edit the local.properties like so: (This must be the location of `$ANDROID_NDK_HOME`)
+If the NDK location is marked grey, edit the local.properties like so: (This must be the location of `$ANDROID_NDK_HOME`, which still needs to be on path)
 ```
 ndk.dir=I\:\\Path\\To\\AndroidSDK\\ndk\\VERSION
 ```